keyboardio/Kaleidoscope/doc/plugin-api-internals.md

 ### HookPoint: apply - the void case

 The void case is the easier one: it maps over all the used plugins, and calls the appropriate method on them.
-This is done via `PluginMethod`: every method is wrapped in a `PluginMethod`, and `apply` calls its `call` method.
+This is done via `EventHandler`: every method is wrapped in a `EventHandler`, and `apply` calls its `call` method.
 In the void case, the main benefit - apart from not having to declare the methods `virtual` - is enforced type safety.